singhprit/cs50-portfolio/README.md

 ## 📜 License

 This repository is for educational purposes as part of CS50.
-All projects follow the academic guidelines and honor code of CS50.
+All projects follow the academic guidelines and honour code of CS50.
+## Certificate
+My Certificate